rht-labs/enablement-docs/1-the-manual-menace/README.md

  * `templates` is a collection of OpenShift templates
  * `inventory/group_vars/all.yml` is the collection of objects we want to insert into the cluster.
- * `requirements.yml` is a manifest which contains the ansible modules needed to run the playbook Open the `inventory/group_vars/all.yml` file; you should see a some variables setup to create the `ci-cd` namespace.
+ * `requirements.yml` is a manifest which contains the ansible modules needed to run the playbook Open the `inventory/group_vars/all.yml` file; you should see some variables setup to create the `ci-cd` namespace.
 This calls the `templates/project-requests.yml` template with the `params/project-requests-ci-cd` parameters.
 We will add some additional content here but first let's explore the parameters and the template

 3. Open the `params/project-requests-ci-cd` and replace the `<YOUR_NAME or initials>` with your name to create the correstponding projects in the cluster.
 ![new-item](../images/exercise1/ci-cd-project-namespace.png)

 3. Create another two params files for `params/project-requests-dev` & `params/project-requests-test`.
 Add `NAMESPACE=<YOUR_NAME>-dev` & `NAMESPACE_DISPLAY_NAME=<YOUR-NAME> Dev` to `params/project-requests-dev`.
 Add `NAMESPACE=<YOUR_NAME>-test` & `NAMESPACE_DISPLAY_NAME=<YOUR-NAME> Test` to `params/project-requests-test`.

 3. In the `inventory/group_vars/all.yml` file; add the new inventory items for the projects you want to create (dev & test) by adding another object to the content array.
-You can copy and paste them from the `ci-cd` example and update them accordingly eg
+You can copy and paste them from the `ci-cd` example and update them accordingly e.g.
 ```yaml
     - name: <YOUR_NAME>-dev
       template: "{{ inventory_dir }}/../templates/project-requests.yml"